turinaf/gec-ml/Dr_Geco_App/README.md

 - **Document Editing:** Create and edit documents within the app's interface.
 The editing experience is user-friendly and intuitive.

-- **Grammar Checking:** The app integrates with the OpenAI API to provide grammar checking services, helping users improve the quality of their written content.
+- **Grammar Checking:** The app integrates with a finetuned T5 ML Model with Flask API to provide grammar checking services, helping users improve the quality of their written content.

 ## Tech Stack